wargio/naxsi/docs/new/basic-configuration.md

 }
 ```

 This configuration enables NAXSI and sets up basic rules for blocking requests based on various threat levels.

+> [!IMPORTANT]
-The `SecRulesEnabled` directive is mandatory to enable NAXSI in a location.
+> The `SecRulesEnabled` directive is mandatory to enable NAXSI in a location.

 Some key directives used in this example include: